 It is very important to meet with your team in order to appraise their performance and efforts towards achieving the defined goals and objectives.

-When conducting these meeting (which must be made mandatory for all employees), make sure you have a clearly outlined agenda which includes these objectives;
+When conducting these meetings (which must be made mandatory for all employees), make sure you have a clearly outlined agenda that includes these objectives;

 - Appraising team efforts

 - Plans for the next phase of projects